Health savings account: Withdrawals

 Health savings account participants do not have to obtain advance approval from their health savings account trustee or their medical insurer to withdraw funds, and their funds are not subject to income tax if they are made for qualified medical expenses.
 They include costs for services and items covered by the health plan but subject to cost-sharing such as a deductible and coinsurance, or co-payments as well as many other expenses not covered under medical plans, such as dental, vision and chiropractic care; durable medical equipment such as eyeglasses and hearing aids; and transportation expenses related to medical care.
 Over-the-counter medications were also eligible until December 31, 2010, when the Patient Protection and Affordable Care Act stipulated HSA funds could no longer be used to buy over-the-counter drugs without a doctor's prescription.
 As a response to the COVID-19 pandemic, the passage of the CARES Act once again made over-the-counter drugs reimbursable without a prescription for amounts paid after Dec.
 31, 2019.
 The CARES Act also recognized menstrual care products as medical expenses, allowing for those products to be purchased or reimbursed with HSA funds.

+Health insurance premiums are generally not HSA eligible, except for some specific cases such as COBRA premiums, premiums while on unemployment, certain Medicare expenses, and long-term care insurance premiums.
+According to the IRS, insurance premiums are not considered qualified medical expenses, with some exceptions like long-term care insurance.